the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 ways as well but all probability is between 0 and, unlike

-more details.
-P - Ask a Question - "I wonder I can test a coin to see if
+P - Ask a Question - "I wonder if I can test a coin to see

-symmetrical.
-D - Do the experiment - I toss the coin 200 times.
-A - Analyse the outcomes - I draw a pie graph of the
+times recording all outcomes.
+A - Analyse the outcomes - I draw a bar graph of the

 results.
-I can also put the results into iNZight and get
+I also put the results into iNZight and get significance

-significance bars.
-C - Make sense and a conclusion - This coin is pretty close
+bars.
+That is interesting.
+C - Make sense and a conclusion - This experiment suggests

-to being fair.
-The two parts are almost the same size.
-Heads show
+the coin appears to be fair.
+The two parts are almost the same

 Try figuring out the probability of randomly breaking a stick in